 A root cause analysis of a severe medication safety incident whereby an oral chemotherapy agent was continued for longer than intended was conducted which included data collection to identify causal factors leading to an event.
-Lack of an accurate, up-to-date medication list and of a standardised process to manage these lists were identified as root causes for medication safety events at our centre; lack of a documentation tool within the medical record was a contributing factor.
-The root cause analysis coupled with the findings of the environmental scan informed the pre-implementation work which included creation of a workflow map and development of a local medical record-integrated tool, the Electronic Medical Information Transfer Tool (EMITT; online supplemental figure 2), to facilitate the process of BPMH and medical reconciliation.
-In addition, practice guidance documents were developed which laid out roles and responsibilities, whereby nurses, pharmacists, physicians and trainees could complete a BPMH but reconciliation was to be completed by prescribers (physicians and nurse practitioners) or pharmacists.
+16 Lack of an accurate, up-to-date medication list and of a standardised process to manage these lists were identified as root causes for medication safety events at our centre; lack of a documentation tool within the medical record was a contributing factor.
+The root cause analysis coupled with the findings of the environmental scan informed the pre-implementation work which included creation of a workflow map and development of a local medical record-integrated tool, the

-Using the Model for Improvement approach, iterative plan-do-study-act (PDSA) improvement cycles were undertaken.
-Our specific aim was that 30% of patients at our centre would have BPMH or MedRec completed within $(\pm)$ 30 days of initiating systemic therapy.
+Using the Model for Improvement approach, 17 iterative plan-do-study-act (PDSA) improvement cycles were undertaken.
+Our specific aim was that 30% of patients at our centre would have BPMH or MedRec completed within (±) 30 days of initiating systemic therapy.
 While it would be ideal to have a BPMH or MedRec completed prior to the start of systemic therapy, the ±30-day window was chosen by the project team given the very low baseline completion rates, and to allow for sufficient time to conduct the BPMH or MedRec outside of regular clinics.
 The target of 30% was arrived at through consensus with the study team.
 We elected to focus on high-risk periods for patients for whom medication management was a significant part of their care; as such, patients initiating systemic therapy were the target population.
 Change ideas, activities, key findings and goals of each of the six PDSA cycles undertaken are summarised in table 1.